-Last Updated on July 26, 2023
+Last Updated on October 24, 2024

 Step 1: Meeting the basic requirements to become a Driving Instructor

 Firstly, check that you are eligible to become a driving instructor in the UK.
-You must have held a valid UK driving licence for at least three years, be at least 21 years old and be qualified to drive the same category vehicle you’re supervising a learner in.
+You must have held a valid UK driving licence for at least three years, be at least 21 years old and be qualified to drive the same category vehicle you’re teaching a learner in.

 The DVSA advise that your application may be refused if you have: